favware/rollup-type-bundler/README.md

 Or, you can set most of these options through a configuration file.
-This file should be located at your current working directory (where you're calling this package) or at a path you'll have to provide using `--config`.
+This file should be located at your current working directory (where you're calling this package).
 It should be named `.rollup-type-bundlerrc`, optionally suffixed with `.json`, `.yaml`, or `.yml`.

 ### Config file fields